lindafischer/GROUP09_2020/README.md

 ###    For Windows:

-- Either double click on the file run.bat or open your terminal, navigate into the project's folder and type in "run"
+- Either double click on the file run.bat or open your terminal, navigate into the project's folder and type in ```run```

 # Troubleshooting: